krishnabandewar/Blockchain-Simulation-/README.md

 Mine new blocks with custom data.
 Validate the blockchain's integrity.
 Contact Information
-For queries, email hr@quadbtech.com with the subject "Full Stack Developer Task Query".
+For queries, email krishnabandewar43@.com

+### Key Points:
+- Ensure to replace `<repository-url>` with the actual URL of the repository.
+- This format follows GitHub Markdown standards for readability.